Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 “If you want internet clout, you have to go to Compton,” Galaz said.
 “That’s no secret.”

-Recent LASD data show the vast majority of takeovers in the first quarter of this year—219 out of 289—happened in the county’s Second Supervisorial District, which includes South L.A. and parts of the Harbor Region.
+Recent LASD data show the vast majority of takeovers in the first quarter of this year—219 out of 289—happened in the county’s Second Supervisorial District, which includes South LA and parts of the Harbor Region.
 Most of those were in the cities of Compton and Carson, which had 90 and 109 incidents, respectively.
 This is an increase over the previous quarter, when there were 173 takeovers in the District, out of a total 234 incidents, with 74 and 58 in Compton and Carson.

 Meanwhile, the Fourth and First Districts, which cover the southeastern and eastern parts of the county, had 55 and 15 incidents in the first months of 2024.
-There were no takeovers reported in District Three, which includes West L.A. cities, or District Five, which covers the northern part of the county.
+There were no takeovers reported in District Three, which includes West LA cities, or District Five, which covers the northern part of the county.

 image-5726446

 “The increase in illegal street takeovers is deeply troubling,” Compton Mayor Emma Sharif told The Epoch Times.
 “It goes against the values of our city—it really does.
-This issue has had a severe impact on our community, affecting both the safety and the well being of residents.”
+This issue has had a severe impact on our community, affecting both the safety and the well-being of residents.”

 Looking at LAPD data for the city of Los Angeles, it appears that street racing and takeovers peaked in 2020, with 912 incidents.
 There were 319 in 2019, and the numbers have fluctuated since, dropping to 482 last year.

-That shows redistribution, not eradication, observers say.
+That shows redistribution, not eradication, according to observers.

 image-5726655